DeepDoge/primitive-math/README.md

 Zero times.

 The remainder is still `5`, and the division will never progress.

-This is not “undefined” — it is a computation that cannot advance.
+This is not “undefined”.

+It is the **same class of phenomenon** as `10 / 3`:

+- the computation does not finish
+- the process does not advance
+- unfinished work remains

-Just like `10 / 3`, except the remainder never shrinks.
+The only difference is that in `10 / 3`, the remainder shrinks — and in division by zero, it does not.

+Traditional math treats one as acceptable and the other as forbidden.

+Primitive Math treats both as **honest non-termination**.

+---

 ## Usage